Scroll to top

 Bodyguard Hire

-Licensed close protection officers for corporate executives, diplomatic principals, and government officials visiting Ankara for government engagement and bilateral meetings.
+Licensed close protection officers for corporate executives, diplomatic principals, and government officials visiting Ankara for bilateral meetings and government engagement.

 Executive Protection